MicrosoftDocs/cpp-docs/docs/c-runtime-library/format-specification-fields-scanf-and-wscanf-functions.md

 The `format` argument specifies the interpretation of the input and can contain one or more of the following:

-- White-space characters: blank (' '); tab ('\t'); or newline ('\n').
+- White-space characters: blank (` `); tab (`\t`); or newline (`\n`).
 A white-space character causes `scanf` to read, but not store, all consecutive white-space characters in the input up to the next non-white-space character.
 One white-space character in the format matches any number (including 0) and combination of white-space characters in the input.

 - Non-white-space characters, except for the percent sign (`%`).
 A non-white-space character causes `scanf` to read, but not store, a matching non-white-space character.
 If the next character in the input stream does not match, `scanf` terminates.